Fort Lauderdale Rear End Car Accident Lawyers and Law Firm

 This lawsuit arose out a multi-vehicle accident involving 5 vehicles in South Florida.

-Hugh Cleaveland was seriously injured in a 5 vehicle accident that involved 3 Florida Power & Light Trucks.
+Hugh Cleaveland was seriously injured in a 5-vehicle accident that involved 3 Florida Power & Light Trucks.
 The accident occurred when the first 3 vehicles came to a short stop.
 The vehicle, an FPL dump truck, collided with the third truck.
 Cleaveland, who was following on his motorcycle, was the fifth.
 Before the multiple collisions occurred, traffic traveled at about 35 miles per hour.
-Cleaveland brought suit alleging negligence, vicarious liability, negligent training, negligent maintenance, inspection, and repair.
+Cleaveland brought a suit alleging negligence, vicarious liability, negligent training, negligent maintenance, inspection, and repair.

 At trial, the facts of the accident were highly disputed – including different interpretations from expert witnesses for both parties.
 These disputes included whether the FPL drivers failed to maintain control over their trucks, the proper following distances, the speed the vehicles were traveling at, the time between the collisions, and the nature in which the lead vehicles stopped.
-Despite these highly disputed facts the trial court granted judgment in favor of FPL.
+Despite these highly disputed facts, the trial court granted judgment in favor of FPL.

 The central issue was whether the sudden abrupt deceleration and unexpected stop, at a time and place where Cleaveland could not have reasonably expected the truck he was following to suddenly skid and crash into another truck, created an exceptional situation that was outside the daily experience of the average driver.

 If you have been involved in a rear-end accident and have questions or concerns about negligence, you should seek answers.
-The Fort Lauderdale accident attorneys of Madalon Law will gladly go over your case with you at no cost.
+The Fort Lauderdale rear-end car accident attorneys of Madalon Law will gladly go over your case with you at no cost.
 Contact us today for your free consultation.

 Rear-End Auto Accidents in Florida